mouhamaddev/Portfolio/index.md

 **Finger Counter**

-Don't know how many finges you have?
-Use this program to count them!
-It first look into hand tracking and then use the hand landmarks to count of the fingers.
+The Finger Counter is an OpenCV-based project that uses computer vision to accurately count the number of fingers shown in a video stream.
 <br><br>Language used : python<br><br>
 Check the project : <a href="https://github.com/mouhamaddev/Finger-Counter">https://github.com/mouhamaddev/Finger-Counter</a>